jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Here, a positive word (»better«) and a suggestion go together.
+In this example, a positive word (»better«) and a suggestion go together.
 Who would not like an improvement?!
 A »yes« is guaranteed – as well as a meaningless finding which would be »people want improvements«.

-Aside from your questions you could influence the user with your
-feedback: Your feedback may suggest that there are good or bad answers.
+Aside from your questions you could influence the user with your feedback since it might suggest that there are »good« and »bad« answers.
 For example, it may be tempting to correct users and show the »right way« of doing something: